Jeans modeling of axisymmetric galaxies with multiple stellar populations: Scaling of multi-component models

-We distinguish three groups of model parameters, which are the inputs of JASMINE2 for the construction a multi-component model, and are summarised in Table \ref{tab:fixed_scal_par}.

-In the first group we have the {\it physical scales} $\Mstar$ and $\rstar$, i.e. the total stellar mass and its scale-length.
+We describe below how the scaling scheme works in general, with particular reference to its numerical implementation in JASMINE2, and to its logically distinct parts of the Potential and Jeans Solver and of the PP. We distinguish three groups of model parameters for the construction of a multi-component model, summarised in Table \ref{tab:fixed_scal_par}.
+In the first group there are the {\it physical scales} $\Mstar$ and $\rstar$, i.e. the total stellar mass and its scale-length.
 All the density and potential components are made dimensionless by scaling them to the quantities

-and the numerical grids used by JASMINE2 are normalised to $\rstar$, with $\tilde R \equiv R/\rstar$, and $\tilde z \equiv z/\rstar$.
-The dimensionless grids (usually bilogarithmic and with a few hundreds of points in $\tilde R$ and $\tilde z$, ranging from $\approx 10^{-5}$ or less at the origin, up to $\approx 10^2$ or more at the outer edge) guarantee the same resolution independently of the actual physical size of the model, measured by $\rstar$. {\it Even though the physical scales are logically introduced first, the values of $\Mstar$ and $\rstar$ (and so of $\rhon$ and $\phin$) are fixed in the last step of the model construction, at the end of the PP (see Table \ref{tab:fixed_scal_par})}.
+We note that it is convenient to normalise the 2D numerical grid to $\rstar$, with $\tilde R \equiv R/\rstar$, and $\tilde z \equiv z/\rstar$.
+A scaled grid guarantees the same resolution, independently of the actual physical size of the model, measured by $\rstar$.
+Incidentally, JASMINE2 has a bilogarithmic grid, with a few hundreds of points in $\tilde R$ and $\tilde z$, ranging from $\approx 10^{-5}$ or less at the origin, up to $\approx 10^2$ or more at the outer edge. {\it Even though the physical scales are logically introduced first, the values of $\Mstar$ and $\rstar$ (and so of $\rhon$ and $\phin$) are fixed in the last step of the model construction, at the end of the PP (see Table \ref{tab:fixed_scal_par})}.
 In this way, different physical realisations (in size and total mass) can be obtained for the same multi-component galaxy model.

-In the second group of parameters we have the relative mass weights $\RMi\equiv \Mstari/\Mstar$, $\RMh\equiv\Mh/\Mstar$, $\RMbh\equiv \MBH/\Mstar$ of the different components, the mass-to-light ratios $\mtoli$, and the parameters $k_i$ appearing in equations \eqref{eq:satoh_i} and \eqref{eq:g-satoh_i} for the kinematical decomposition of the azimuthal motions.
+In the second group of parameters there are the relative mass weights $\RMi\equiv \Mstari/\Mstar$, $\RMh\equiv\Mh/\Mstar$, $\RMbh\equiv \MBH/\Mstar$ of the different components, the mass-to-light ratios $\mtoli$, and the parameters $k_i$ appearing in equations \eqref{eq:satoh_i} and \eqref{eq:g-satoh_i} for the kinematical decomposition of the azimuthal motions.
 By definition

 and in full generality we write

 where $\trhoi$ and $\trhoh$ are the \textit{scaled} density distributions, and $\tilde\rho_{*} = \rho_{*}/\rhon$ is the dimensionless total stellar density.
 Notice that from equation \eqref{eq:rhon_phin} the volume integrals of $\trhoi$ over the whole dimensionless numerical grid evaluate to $4\pi$ by construction.
 Similarly,